 - Humility and a strong work ethic.
 Everyone starts somewhere.
 Over time, being a solopreneur gets easier as you settle into a routine and build upon your skills.
 But in the beginning, especially, you may find yourself needing to focus on tasks that you don’t enjoy.
 But these less-than-pleasant tasks are necessary in order to move forward, and chart your own path.
 This evolutionary process takes time and patience.

 - Mental health awareness.
-The ups, downs, and isolation of being an independent worker can be painful, and loneliness is an epidemic in our world.
+The ups, downs, and isolation of being an independent worker can be painful, and loneliness is an epidemic in our world, even for some successful solopreneurs.
 Building a career without coworkers is hard, and it’s well known that entrepreneurs often suffer from extreme stress, anxiety, and depression.

 - Plan for physical activity.
 Running a business is time consuming, no matter your industry or profession.
 For this reason, a lot of us spend countless hours in front of the computer, especially now that the pandemic has forced us to work remotely.
-Prioritizing health and fitness is a must, and incorporating physical activity into your daily routine is invaluable to your overall well-being.
+Prioritizing health and fitness is a must, and incorporating physical activity into your daily routine is invaluable to your overall well-being and mental health as a successful solopreneur.

 What are the benefits of solopreneurship?